MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/localization.md

 If you're reusing existing devices, you might need to work with your Microsoft account representative to obtain appropriate images.
 For more information, see [Device images](../service-description/device-images.md).

-The [universal image](../service-description/universal-image.md) provided by Microsoft Managed Desktop includes these languages and for Windows 10:
+The [universal image](../service-description/universal-image.md) provided by Microsoft Managed Desktop includes the supported languages and for Windows 10.
+For more information, see [language support](../service-description/universal-image.md#language-support).

-- Arabic
-- Bulgarian
-- Chinese Simplified
-- Chinese Traditional
-- Croatian
-- Czech
-- Danish
-- Dutch
-- English (US, GB, AU, CA, IN)
-- Estonian
-- Finnish
-- French (France, Canada)
-- German
-- Greek
-- Hebrew
-- Hungarian
-- Indonesian
-- Italian
-- Japanese
-- Korean
-- Latvian
-- Lithuanian
-- Norwegian (Bokmål)
-- Polish
-- Portuguese (Brazil)
-- Portuguese (Portugal)
-- Romanian
-- Russian
-- Serbian (Latin alphabet)
-- Slovak
-- Slovenian
-- Spanish (Spain, Mexico)
-- Swedish
-- Thai
-- Turkish
-- Ukrainian
-- Vietnamese

 > [!NOTE]
-> Microsoft 365 Apps for Enterprise might support a slightly different list.
+> Microsoft 365 Apps for enterprise might support a slightly different list.

-If your users need a language other than the ones listed here, file a [support request](../working-with-managed-desktop/admin-support.md) by using the [Admin portal](access-admin-portal.md).
+If your users need a language other than the ones listed in [language support](../service-description/universal-image.md#language-support), submit a [support request](../working-with-managed-desktop/admin-support.md) by using the [admin center](access-admin-portal.md).

 ## Languages for support and operations